DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 lying in online dating profiles.' *Proceedings of the SIGCHI conference on Human factors in computing systems*.
 ACM, 2007.

-G. J. Hitsch, A. Hortaçsu and D. Ariely, 'What makes you click: An empirical analysis of online dating.'
+Hitsch, Günter J., Ali Hortaçsu and D. Ariely.
+'What makes you click: An empirical analysis of online dating.'
 2005 Meeting Papers (Vol. 207).
 *Society for Economic Dynamics*.
 (2005).

 Hitsch, Günter J., Ali Hortaçsu, and Dan Ariely.
 'Matching and sorting in online dating.' *The American Economic Review* (2010): 130-163.

-C. L. Hsu, and J. C. C. Lin, 'Acceptance of blog usage: The roles of technology acceptance, social influence and knowledge sharing motivation.' *Information & Management*, 45(1), (2008): 65-74.
+Hsu, C.L. and J.C.C.
+Lin.
+'Acceptance of blog usage: The roles of technology acceptance, social influence and knowledge sharing motivation.' *Information & Management*, 45(1), (2008): 65-74.

 Irizarry, Robert.
 'Self-efficacy and motivation effects on online psychology student retention.' *Usdla Journal* 16.12 (2002): 55-64.

-Juvonen, Jaana, and Elisheva F. Gross.
+Juvonen, Jaana and Elisheva F. Gross.
 'Extending the school grounds?—Bullying experiences in cyberspace.' *Journal of School health* 78.9 (2008): 496-505.

-L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, 'The impact of emotionality and self-disclosure on online dating versus traditional dating.' *Computers in Human Behavior*, 24(5), (2008): 2124-2157.
+Rosen, L.D., N. A. Cheever, C. Cummings and J. Felt.
+'The impact of emotionality and self-disclosure on online dating versus traditional dating.' *Computers in Human Behavior*, 24(5), (2008): 2124-2157.

-Jessica M. Sautter, Rebecca M. Tippett and S. Philip Morgan.
+Sautter, Jessica M., Rebecca M. Tippett and S. Philip Morgan.
 'The Social Demography of Internet Dating in the United States.' *Social Science Quarterly* 91.2 (2010): 554-575.

-A. Vasalou and A. N. Joinson, 'Me, myself and I: The role of interactional context on self-presentation through avatars.' *Computers in Human Behavior*, 25(2), (2009): 510-520.
+Vasalou, A. and A. N. Joinson.
+'Me, myself and I: The role of interactional context on self-presentation through avatars.' *Computers in Human Behavior*, 25(2), (2009): 510-520.